 Memorial Sloan Kettering Cancer Center is located on the Upper East Side of Manhattan—a vibrant community with many amenities and attractions nearby, including numerous restaurants, museums, and shops.
 Central Park and Riverside Park offer beautiful outdoor escapes, and there are many activities for families and children.
 Several schools are in the vicinity.

 Salary and benefits are provided to all residents according to level of training (number of postgraduate years).
 Thoracic residents are provided a generous benefits package and assistance with finding housing.
 For more information, please refer to Resident Housing and Benefits.

 Length of Program

 Applicants must have completed their residency training in general surgery and have attained qualification to sit for the American Board of Surgery examination.
-Foreign medical graduates with equivalent qualifications are also eligible to apply.
-They must have completed all three of the USMLE examinations and hold a valid ECFMG certificate.
+Foreign medical graduates with equivalent qualifications are also eligible to apply if they hold a valid ECFMG certificate.